 When you open the account, you’ll need to provide information about both you and the beneficiary of the account.
 Things like your address, Social Security number and contact information will be necessary.
 And, of course, you’ll need the money you intend to invest.

 A custodial account is a great way to save up for your child’s future.
 That’s the case whether you’re stockpiling cash for higher education or otherwise.
 You’ll know that while your child grows, he or she will have some money maturing as well.
 The tax benefits that come with custodial accounts can be an extra bonus as well.

 That said, you should make sure to think through all the options before deciding if a custodial account is right for you.
 One of the biggest factors in such a decision is examining the impact of these accounts on financial aid.
 Assets in a custodial account will count as a child’s assets when that child applies for financial aid.
 If you have a lot of money in the account, your child could miss out on thousands in potential aid.

 Another factor to consider is the minor for whom you’re opening the account.
 With UTMA and UGMA accounts, the minor is in full control of the account and its assets once he or she is of age.
 You may be worried your child still might not spend the money in the most responsible fashion at 18 or 21.
 In that case, this might not be the account for you.

 Tips for Banking Responsibly

-- When it comes to investing, it’s extremely important to have a diversified portfolio so you’re protected from risk.
+- When it comes to investing, it’s extremely important to diversify so you can minimize risk and volatility.
 If you’re using a custodial account to introduce your child to investing, make sure to stress the importance of diversifying.

 - You might also do better really boosting your savings elsewhere, especially with an online bank.
 Online banks don’t have to worry about maintaining physical branches.
 That allows these banks to pass those savings onto their customers in the form of high-yield savings accounts and CD rates.